 Jesus Christ came and brought truth to the world.
-He says: " I Am the truth.
+He said: " I Am the truth.
 "I Am the light".
 The light is the clarity in which we can see.
 The darkness means blindness and ignorant of the truth.
-I remember when I walked in darkness.
+I remember when I walked in blindness.
 I would do things that I knew were not right and it seemed as if I got away with it more often than not.
-However, when I began to be filled with wisdom I noticed I didn't get away with anything, I was held accountable for every thought and every choice I made.
+However, when I began to be filled with wisdom I noticed I didn't get away with anything, I felt as if I were being held accountable for every thought and every choice I made.

-This brought me a lot of stress until I began to see that I began to make better choices and became more consciously aware of the things I said and did.
-I understood there would be consequences for my choices good or bad, and I would have to live with the choice I made.
-I began to examine my motives and re-examine my past and saw clearly choices I made and choices I could have made that would have eliminated much of my stress .
-This gift of understanding brought healing to my life.
+This brought me a lot of stress until I began to see that as a result I began to make better choices and, became more consciously aware of the things I said and did.
+I understood that for every cause there would be an effect and, I would have to live with the choice I made.
+I began to examine my motives and, re-examine my past and saw clearly choices I made and choices I could have made that would have eliminated much of my stress .
+This enlightenment brought healing to my life.
 I began to heal old wounds as I learned to be responsible for the choices I made and, became more humble as I learned the power of forgiveness.